JulieKuehl/Forward-Framework/readme.md

 A killer WordPress theme framework built using underscores, gulp, sass, bourbon, bourbon neat, bower & browsersync.
 This project is also available as a pre-compiled [WordPress starter theme](https://github.com/drawbackwards/Forward-WordPress-Starter-Theme/releases).

+## Child Theme Setup

+A Child Theme starting point of the Forward Framework is available on the [`child-theme`](https://github.com/drawbackwards/Forward-Framework/tree/child-theme#forward-framework-child-theme) branch.
+Make sure to read [Setup](https://github.com/drawbackwards/Forward-Framework/tree/child-theme#setup) & [Overriding Styles](https://github.com/drawbackwards/Forward-Framework/tree/child-theme#overriding-styles).

 ## Standalone Setup

-Keep reading but be warned this information is incomplete at the moment!
+Keep Reading!

 #### Where Do I Put This?

-Clone/Fork/Download this project to a local website, such as `[example.dev]`.
+Clone/Fork/Download this project wherever you like and symlink `build/` to `wp-content/themes/[example-theme]`.

 __Note:__ Values `[inside-brackets]` can be changed.

-    $ git clone git@github.com:juliekuehl/Forward-Framework.git ~/Documents/Websites/VVV/www/[example-website-name]
+    $ git clone git@github.com:drawbackwards/Forward-Framework.git ~/[Sites]/[forward-framework]

-    $ cd ~/Documents/Websites/VVV/www/[example-website-name].dev/wp-content/themes/
+    $ cd ~/Sites/[example-wordpress-install]/wp-content/themes/

+    $ ln -s ~/Sites/forward-framework/build [example-theme]

-Your themes directory will eventually look like this:
+Your themes directory should now look like this:

-     - [example-website-name]
-        - wp-content/
+    `- wp-content/
       |- plugins/
-         - themes/
+      `- themes/
-          |- example-theme-prod/
+        |- example-theme -> ~/Sites/forward-framework/build
-          |- forward-framework/ (could be renamed to [example-theme])
-          |- twentyfifteen/
+        `- twentyfifteen/

 #### Modify Project Variables

-1. Open `gulpfile.js` and modify the `project` and `url` variables.
-Project variable should be the name of the theme with `-prod` appended to it.
-The `url` should be the URL of the local dev site.
+1. Open `gulpfile.js` and modify the `project` and `url` variables accordingly.
 2. __MAMP Users:__ Enable the port 8888 parameter for BrowserSync (Search for 'Port setting for MAMP users' in `gulpfile.js`).

+node #### Ensure that you are running the correct version of node.js You need to be running node v5.6

+Use NVM (node version manager) to control the node version on a per project basis.
+This intern controls the npm, gulp, and bower version used on a per project basis.
+If you do not already have NVM please install it https://github.com/creationix/nvm Run node -v to determine you current version of node.js

+    $ node -v

+Use nvm ls to list your installed node versions

+    $ nvm ls

+Use nvm install 5.6 to install node 5.6

+$ nvm install 5.6

+Upon closing your terminal, and reopening it you may need to once again set the version of node to use in the project.
+Run nvm use 5.6 to do this.

+bundler ### Install your gem dependancies

+    $ bundle install

+    If you do not have bundler

+        $ gem install bundler

+        $ bundle install

-#### Install Gulp Globally
+npm #### Install Gulp Globally

     $ npm install --global gulp